Aviraj-0/-Lab-1_202001185/README.md

 * Librarian will have Administrative Privileges over the system, like Librarian can enter record of a new book, deleting record of a removed book.

-* Users and Librarian Staff will have different types of functionalities.
+* Users and Library Staff will have different types of functionalities.

 * The final web application should only run within the Institute's LAN.